kparuchuri/foto-gallery/README.md

 ## Instructions
 1. Create a docker instance and run it!
 2. Sample Docker compose file is [here](sampleconfig/docker-compose.yml), its self-explanatory - takes 3 properties as environment variables.
-3. Only pigallery2 URL is mandatory, username/password are optional if you are running pigallery2 without auth.
+3. Only PIGALLERY2_BASEURL_PROP is mandatory, PIGALLERY2_LOGIN_PROP and PIGALLERY2_PASSWORD_PROP are optional and do not need to specify if you are running pigallery2 without login auth.
 4. Start the docker instance and point to http://host:post/foto/  -  /foto/ is mandatory in the URL and hardcoded (for now).